Release Guide

 bumps.

-Update this file to reflect the new version number following semantic versioning guidelines (e.g., MAJOR.MINOR.PATCH).
+Update this file to reflect the new version number following semantic versioning

-Updating the Changelog
+Updating the Release Notes

 Creating a Release Branch